marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Failure to affix registration plates at front and rear

-• Not yielding to intersection right-of-way after a green traffic signal
+• Not yielding to the intersection right-of-way after a green traffic signal

 • Failure to exercise precaution upon seeing a child, confused or incapacitated pedestrian